 Research shows that effective consultation can lead to better decision making and a smoother implementation of decisions and proposals, boosting productivity.
 This is because if employees feel they have an input into decision making, they will be more satisfied and motivated at work.
-You can download a guide on employee communications and consultation from the Acas website (PDF, 971K).

 You should be especially careful to emphasise the positive benefits of the sale or purchase and try to show how the prospects for all will be improved by the changes.